 Using Unicode with a PC

-Word 2007 (installed on Library PC's) suggests one of two ways to incorporate Unicode into documents:
+Microsoft Word (installed on Library PC's) suggests one of two ways to incorporate Unicode into documents:

 1) Use the Unicode special character chart.
 To insert a Unicode character, type the character code, press ALT, and then press X.